2002–03 AEK Athens F.C. season: Overview

-AEK once again had the opportunity to compete in the Champions League, but only if they passed the qualifying round.
-In the draw, where they were among the seeded clubs, AEK were drawn with APOEL.
-The first match took place in Cyprus, where APOEL took the lead from the beginning of the match, with AEK waking up and in one of the best matches of his career, Vasilios Borbokis took the team by the hand and with his two personal goals put AEK in front.
-The score was at 1–2, until the end of the game, but the finale was shocking.
-APOEL equalized with a penalty at the 90th minute, but AEK in the stoppage time with a goal by Nikolaidis got the 2–3 victory.
+AEK once again had the opportunity to compete in the Champions League, entering the qualifying round.
+In the draw, AEK were among the seeded clubs and were drawn against APOEL.
+The first match took place in Cyprus, where APOEL took the lead early on and AEK turned the match around through two goals by Vasilios Borbokis.
+In the final minutes APOEL managed to equalise from the penalty spot, but AEK in the stoppage time with a goal by Nikolaidis secured a 3–2 victory.
 In the rematch of Athens, AEK missed several chances but the half ended without a goal.
-Finally, AEK took the lead at the beginning of the second half and ceremoniously took the qualification to the Champions League group stage with a second victory by 1–0.
-AEK were drawn in Group C with the mighty "galacticos" of Real Madrid, the historic Roma and Genk and achieved a historic record of drawing all six of the group stage games, but failed to qualify to the next stage of the institution finishing 3rd and continued to the knock-out stage of the UEFA Cup.
+At the beginning of the second half, AEK took the lead and secured qualification for the group stage.
+AEK were drawn in Group C alongside the "galacticos" of Real Madrid, the historic Roma and Genk, where they achieved a record of drawing all six of the group stage games, but failed to qualify for the next stage of the competition, finishing third and continued to the knock-out stage of the UEFA Cup.